Digital Advertising: How to Measure Your Marketing Ad Performance

 For best performance, highlight something different in each headline and description so a unique message is shown every time.
 In fact, Google won’t show your search ad if your headline and description are too similar.

-Usually, Google places search ads on top of the search results, but sometime on the bottom, too.
-On top of that there might be other businesses that are paying to be shown in the search results for the same keywords as you do.
+Usually, Google places search ads on top of the search results, but sometimes on the bottom, too.
+On top of that, there might be other businesses that are paying to be shown in the search results for the same keywords as you do.
 Follow these 6 factors that Google considers when placing search ads and improve your rankings:

 Ad Rank thresholds determine your ability to compete in an ad auction.
 If you don’t meet the threshold, your ad won’t be shown.
 Google doesn’t share much about the threshold except that it depends on the following factors:

 - Ad quality – Lower quality ads must meet higher thresholds to help Google maintain a high-quality experience for users.

 - Ad positioning – Ads that appear higher in the SERPs will have a higher threshold than those that appear lower in the SERPs.